-23 All things are 'permissible' for me,7 but not all things are expedient.
-All things are 'permissible' for me, but not all things edify.
+3 Perhaps 3% of the Greek manuscripts omit "for me" (both times in this verse), to be followed by NIV, NASB, LB, TEV, things are 'permissible' for me, but not all things edify.
 24 Let no one seek his own, but each one the other's well-being.
-25 Eat whatever is being sold in the meat market, asking no question for the sake of conscience; 26 since "the earth is the Lord's, and all its fullness".8 27 If some unbeliever invites you and you decide to go, eat whatever is set before you, asking no questions for the sake of conscience.
-28 But if anyone says, "This was offered to idols", do not eat it for the sake of the speaker and of the conscience; since "the earth is the Lord's, and all its fullness".9 29 'Conscience' I say, not your own but that of the other.
+25 Eat whatever is being sold in the meat market, asking no question for the sake of conscience; 26 since "the earth is the Lord's, and all its fullness".1 27 If some unbeliever invites you and you decide to go, eat whatever is set before you, asking no questions for the sake of conscience.
+28 But if anyone says, "This was offered to idols", do not eat it for the sake of the speaker and of the conscience; since "the earth is the Lord's, and all its fullness".2 29 'Conscience' I say, not your own but that of the other.